KDE/digikam-doc/setup_dialog/editor_settings.rst

 In the checkbox at the top you can enable or disable Non-Destructive Editing and Versioning.

 In the first field you can choose the file format used for saving the intermediate steps and the final result.
 Remember that JPEG - like in the screenshot above - is a lossy format.
 So if you need to start over from an intermediate step it wouldn't be really non-destructive.
-If you can afford it in terms of space on the harddisk and loading/saving speed you better choose a lossless format like PNG or PCF for instance.
+If you can afford it in terms of space on the harddisk and loading/saving speed you better choose a lossless format like PNG or PGF for instance.
 Please click the information button on the right side for more detailed information.

 In the next field you can decide whether the editor will save changes automatically on exit or should ask first.